leihog/hashids.lua/README.md

 ## Install

-To install hashids.lua edit the include paths in `Makefile` to match your system and then type `make`.
-After compiling copy the `hashids/` folder to your lua lib path usually `/usr/local/lib/lua/5.1` or `/usr/lib/lua/5.1`.
+To install hashids.lua edit the paths in `Makefile` to match your system and then type `make && make install`.

 ### Using hashids without C library